Metabolic cost as an organizing principle for cooperative learning: Encoding useful information in spikes

+This section considers the implications of our assumptions for the information content of spikes.
+Mutual information provides a formal method for quantifying the information content of a channel.
+We present a related measure, effective information, that measures the information content of a single output in terms of how much that output reduces prior uncertainty regarding the set of inputs.
+Importantly, we show that under the above assumptions, spikes not only reduce uncertainty, but also signal that the neuron received an input that was historically followed by high rewards.
+The information encoded in spikes is thus indicative of expected future rewards.

-However, since we are interested in the information transferred by specific actions, we introduce effective information\footnote{We extend the definition of effective information in \cite{bt:08} to allow arbitrary priors instead of restricting to the uniform distribution.} \cite{bt:08, bt:09}.
+\paragraph{Information.} It is useful to consider neurons as \emph{communication channels} mapping situations to actions.
+The average information communicated by a neuron is then the mutual information $I_\pi(\cS,\cA)$.
+However, since we are interested in the information communicated by specific actions (in particular, spikes), we introduce effective information\footnote{We extend the definition of effective information in \cite{bt:08} to allow arbitrary priors instead of restricting to the uniform distribution.} \cite{bt:08, bt:09} which quantifies the information that a single output encodes about the input.